Asymptotic Four Point Functions: Comparison with Data : A Special Case

 The two solutions with $L=4$ have roots in all the $7$ nodes of the $\mathfrak{psu}(2,2|4)$ Dynkin diagram.
 Hence it constitutes an interesting case that proves all the components of the conjecture \eqref{Main}.
 In the following we analyze in more detailed these solutions.

 At $g=0$ these solutions contain two vanishing fermionic roots $v^{(3)}_{1}=v^{(1)}_{1}=0$ (similary $w^{(3)}_{1}=w^{(1)}_{1}=0$).
 These however are not associated to the action of supercharges.
 As we show in table \ref{table:roots} these zeros receive corrections at loop order and are lifted to take opposite non-zero values.
-Their corrections start at $\mathcal{O}(g^{1})$, unlike the rest of roots that start at $\mathcal{O}(g^{2})$, and have an unusual expansion in odd powers of $g$.
+Their corrections start at $\mathcal{O}(g^{1})$, unlike the rest of roots that start at $\mathcal{O}(g^{2})$, and have an unusual expansion in odd powers\footnote{The existence of these types of Bethe roots was first observed in \cite{BS}, see section 5.2 therein.} of $g$.
 In terms of the Zhukovski variables the relation between the fermionic roots translates into:

 At loop level we can perform a dynamical transformation of the fermionic roots, as explained in appendix \ref{ap:rewriting}.
 We can treat the roots of type $(3)$ as of type $(1)$, in both wings, by going through the cut ($x\to \frac{1}{x}$) and increasing the length of the operator.
 In this way, at loop order, the operator with length $L=4$ and excitations $\{1,2,3,6,3,2,1\}$ has an alternative description with length $L=6$ and excitations $\{0,2,4,6,4,2,0\}$.
 In this latter description the new fourth wing root of type $(1)$ is simply identified with the root of type $(3)$ in the former description and the correspondent Zhukovski variable changes as: